ibm-vpc/terraform-provider-ibm/website/docs/d/is_vpc_routing_table.html.markdown

 - `subnets` - (List) The subnets to which this routing table is attached.
 	Nested scheme for **subnets**:
 	- `crn` - (String) The CRN for this subnet.
-	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
+	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.
 		Nested scheme for **deleted**:
 		- `more_info` - (String) Link to documentation about deleted resources.
 	- `href` - (String) The URL for this subnet.
 	- `id` - (String) The unique identifier for this subnet.
 	- `name` - (String) The user-defined name for this subnet.